Wikipedia in India: Wikimedia Foundation engagement in India

 Google sponsored Project Tiger, which was a program to develop Wikipedia content in languages of India.
 Google provided Chromebooks, while the Wikimedia Foundation offers stipends for an internet connection.
 Some volunteers balked at the list of subjects provided by Google – mostly topics trending on Google, which some volunteers found irrelevant.
 Later, a local list was provided.

 The Wikimedia Foundation runs fundraising campaigns asking Indian people to donate.
 One news source described that request for money as awkwardly emotional.

 In 2011 the Wikimedia Foundation opened a branch office in India.
 One of the goals of establishing an office there was to increase regional fundraising.

-Indian government and Wikipedia
+Indian government, courts, and Wikipedia

+In 2020, the government of India issued an order to Wikipedia to remove certain maps of India's borders, threatening to block the platform in the country, although that map was in sync with the United Nations and internationally recognised borders.

 The Indian government regulates websites including Wikipedia with the Information Technology Rules, 2021.
 As those rules were being drafted in 2020, some news sources speculated that Wikipedia was not in compliance with those rules.

+Author Tuhin Sinha sued the WMF regarding the deletion of the English Wikipedia article about him in 2022.
+He said the suit was "a fight against the Western deep state."
+In 2022, India's Supreme Court dismissed defamation suits by the Ayurvedic Medicine Manufacturers Organisation of India against Wikipedia.

+In July 2024, Asian News International filed the lawsuit Asian News International vs. Wikimedia Foundation in the Delhi High Court with an accusation of defamation.
+Asian News International vs. Wikimedia Foundation opened in Delhi High Court in August 2024 with WMF being cited for contempt of court in September and ordered back to court in October.
+From 21 October 2024 to 9 May 2025, the Wikimedia Foundation suspended access to the article on the court case due to an order from the court.

+In September 2024, the Supreme Court of India ordered Wikipedia to remove the name of the victim in the Wikipedia article about the 2024 Kolkata rape and murder incident.

+In February 2025, Devendra Fadnavis, chief minister of Maharashtra, complained about what he considered objectionable content in Wikipedia's article about Sambhaji, the 17th century second king of the Maratha Empire.
+He said "The Constitution grants freedom of speech, but it is not limitless and cannot infringe on others' rights.
+When obscenity crosses all boundaries, taking action becomes necessary."
+Directed by Fadnavis, the Maharashtra cyber police filed a first information report (FIR) against a Wikipedian.
+In April, the cyber police asked the government of India to block Wikipedia.